Shashthi: Worship

-In North India, women worship Shashthi on Ashoka Shashthi, the sixth lunar day of the month of Chaitra.
+In northern India, women worship Shashthi on Ashoka Shashthi, the sixth lunar day of the month of Chaitra.
 In this region, women will drink water from six flower-buds of the Ashoka tree to secure the well-being of their children.
 Women observe Khas Shashthi in the month of Pausha by fasting to ensure the longevity of their children.

 Chhath is celebrated in Bihar in honour of her and Surya(sun god), twice in a year(In lunar months of Kartik, given more prominence and other one in Chaitra month.)